 Ms. Lee explained that allocations are different at the local levels.
 She is leading the opioid needs assessment for Washoe County.
 It is based on community-based participatory practice, and a lot of public input, including community survey and key informant interviews, with people who use drugs and service providers from a variety of sectors.
 Results are not finalized yet, as they are still analyzing a high volume of survey data.
-When you look at survey responses by respondent type - people who use opioids and their family members were the only group to add prevention education in their top five priorities among fourteen different options.
-She wants to ensure that prevention education is in the SURG priorities.
+When you look at survey responses by respondent type - people who use opioids and their family members were the only group to add prevention education in their top five priorities.
 She hears Ms. Nadler and she also hears those who use opioids.